apache/cloudstack-documentation/source/adminguide/systemvm.rst

 - Unable to build keystore for CPVMCertificate due to CertificateException
 - Cold not find and construct a valid SSL certificate

-that means that still some of the Root/intermediate/server certificates or the key is not in a good format, or incorrectly encoded or multiply Root CA/Intemediate CA present in database by mistake.
+that means that still some of the Root/intermediate/server certificates or the key is not in a good format, or incorrectly encoded or multiply Root CA/Intermediate CA present in database by mistake.

-Other way to renew Certificates (Root,Intermediates,Server certificates and key) - although not recommended unless you fill comfortable - is to directly edit the database, while still respect the main requirement that the private key is PKCS8 encoded, while Root CA, Intemediate and Server certificates are still in default PEM format (no URL encoding needed here).
+Other way to renew Certificates (Root,Intermediates,Server certificates and key) - although not recommended unless you fill comfortable - is to directly edit the database, while still respect the main requirement that the private key is PKCS8 encoded, while Root CA, Intermediate and Server certificates are still in default PEM format (no URL encoding needed here).
 After editing the database, please restart management server, and destroy SSVM and CPVM after that, so the new SSVM and CPVM with new certificates are created.